How to read a thermometer is a basic skill that unlocks the possibilities of describing the weather for kids.

 - Thermometers vary, but many only have a few actual number identified and use marks to identify the rest.
 Some of these marks are for every degree, but the most popular format is a mark for every two degrees Fahrenheit.

-Here is how we made it into something we can use everyday.
+Here is how we used the printable thermometer image to craft it into something we can use everyday for practice.

 - Clear Straw